datagrok-ai/public/help/develop/dataframe.md

 [Python](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) or
 [R](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/data.frame).

-However, Datagrok's implementation is much more efficient in numerous ways:
+Compared to these, Datagrok implementation is considerably optimized in numerous ways:

 * Made to work entirely in the browser
+* Operates on raw data instead of the JavaScript wrapping objects
+* Doesn't have blocking structures
+* Works well in multithreaded environments
+* Designed to allocate little space in memory
 * Same dataframe code also runs on Datagrok servers (e.g. for serialization)
 * While it isn't possible to control the browser entirely, the in-memory engine is designed in such way that all operations are performed efficiently on modern machines, involving
   * manual memory management with the column-based layout
   * adaptive bit storage
   * custom serialization codecs
-* Operates on raw data instead of the JavaScript wrapping objects
-* Doesn't have blocking structures
-* Works well in multithreaded environments
-* Designed to allocate little space in memory

-Our [visualizations]() are fast because they work directly with the dataframe data instead of numerous layers of physical abstractions.
+Datagrok [visualizations]() are fast because they work directly with the dataframe data instead of numerous layers of physical abstractions.

 ## `DG.Column`